Berkay-Disli/OnlineShop/README.md

 # Shopping App
+PS: Code files are removed.
+Only images and info to showcase the app.
 An online shopping app where you can search and scroll through different products or categories.

 - You can select a product to view details and price.
 Double clicking the product image will add it to your wishlist!